 There are many formulas available to help determine your operating costs.
 We will offer a simplified version.
 If you seek greater detail a couple of sources are noted below for you as well.

-- What are your electricity costs per kWh
+- Electricity costs per kWh

-- The hp of your compressor
+- Hp of your compressor

 - Compressor annual run time